Carmy - Easy Healthy-ish Recipes

 Make Ahead Tips

-• Meal prep: once cooled, store the cooked dutch oven chicken in an airtight container for up to 4 days in the fridge.
+• Meal prep: once cooled, store the cooked Dutch oven chicken in an airtight container for up to 4 days in the fridge.
 Feel free to portion it out into containers to make your lunches easier.

-• Freezer: allow the dutch oven chicken to cool before shredding the chicken and transferring into an airtight container before storing them in the freezer.
+• Freezer: allow the Dutch oven chicken to cool before shredding the chicken and transferring into an airtight container before storing them in the freezer.
 Shredded chicken can last for up to 3 months.

 How do I make my own garlic butter?